YuvrajSinghBhadoria2/AI-doctor_chatbot-voice-agent-/README.md

 # AI Doctor Chatbot with Voice and Vision

 An advanced AI-powered doctor chatbot that combines voice recognition, image analysis, and text-to-speech capabilities to provide medical consultations through natural conversation and visual analysis.
+Now supports bilingual (Hindi/English) input and output with automatic language detection.

 ## Features